perasd9/MKOS-CPP-Kernel/README.md

 ### CPP API

-The classes of this interface are defined in the file syscall_cpp.hpp.
+The classes of this interface are defined in the file `syscall_cpp.hpp`.

 ## Key Abstractions